One-com/failboat/README.md

 Attaches a handler for the given .

-When an error has been routed a `errorRouted` event will be emitted.
+When an error has been routed an `errorRouted` event will be emitted.
 That gives you the posibility to do logging and crash reporting in a central place.